-During 2022-2023, there were three full-time FAIA JPs based at the NCJ in Iqaluit and three on-call FAIA JPs - located in Iqaluit and Grise Fiord - responsible for conducting after-hours EPO hearings.
+During 2023-2024, there were three full-time FAIA JPs based at the NCJ in Iqaluit and two on-call FAIA JPs - located in Iqaluit and Grise Fiord - responsible for conducting after-hours EPO hearings.
 In addition to overseeing the court processes for EPO and CIO applications, FAIA JPs contributed to the FAIA Program by participating in FAIA working groups and regularly meeting with Community Justice personnel to identify challenges with implementing the Act and suggest remedies for improving service delivery.

-2022-2023 FAIA Training & Partnerships
+2023-2024 FAIA Training & Partnerships

-During 2022-2023, Community Justice Specialists gave FAIA training to CJOWs in the following communities: Qikiqtarjuaq, Taloyoak, Clyde River, and Kugaaruk.
-CJOWs from Whale Cove and Kimmirut travelled to receive additional support from their supervisors.
-Additionally, Community Justice Specialists provided regular training to CJOWs in Iqaluit, Coral Harbour, Rankin Inlet, Kinngait, and Cambridge Bay and met with RCMP and other stakeholders to provide continued FAIA support.
+During 2023-2024, Community Justice Specialists gave FAIA training to CJOWs in the following communities: Igloolik, Kugluktuk, Pangnirtung, Naujaat and Sanikiluaq.
+Community Justice Specialists provided regular training to CJOWs in Iqaluit, Coral Harbour, Rankin Inlet, Kinngait, and Cambridge Bay and met with RCMP and other stakeholders to provide continued FAIA support.